ArtemisKS/ArtemiyLiveWallpaper/README.md

 ## ```ArtemiyLiveWallpaper``` is a live wallpaper app.
 It lets you create your own live wallpapers!
-Restriction of composing elements are:
-Not more than 7 photos or a video not longer than 10 seconds
+Restriction of composing elements are: not more than 7 photos or a video not longer than 10 seconds

 ---